-If your pictures, videos and documents are encrypted and a “Your personal files are encrypted” pop-up is asking for money (Bitcoins BTC) to recover the files, then your computer has been infected with the file-encrypting ransomware.
+If your pictures, videos and documents are encrypted and a “Your personal files are encrypted” alert is asking for money (usually in Bitcoins) to recover the files, then your computer has been infected with a file-encrypting ransomware.

 These file-encrypting ransomware programs are malware, which will encrypt the personal documents found on victim’s computer using RSA-2048 key (AES CBC 256-bit encryption algorithm).
 Then displays a message which offers to decrypt the data if a payment (with Bitcoins) is made within 96 hours, otherwise the data will be destroyed.